Micronet-Ltd/OBC_PROD_SW/python_factory_software/README.md

 The database can be viewed a in a few ways, but currently I find the easiest way to use an online sqlite database viewer for testing.

 The three xml configuration files are used to select which tests you are using, which language, and which other test options.
+There are located in "python_factory_software/OBC_TEST_FILES/input".